api-haus/voxelMeshFramework/docs/grid_fixed_size_implementation_plan.md

 ### Goals (Phase 1)
 - Non-resizable, transformable grid root entity created at runtime through `VoxelEntityBridge`.
 - Spawn a fixed set of chunk entities parented to the grid and positioned at 30-voxel increments multiplied by `voxelSize`.
 - Meshing pipeline that consumes chunk work in the background with no sync points (deferred job arrays + ECB).
+This must be already implemented, as long as Chunks receive a valid NativeVoxelMesh.Request component, allocated by VoxelMeshAllocationSystem.
 - Extensible policy layer for grid spacing/apron rules (Surface Nets policy now; future algorithms later).

 ### Use Cases: Movable Voxel Volumes